John-Golt1/Sprint_4/README.md

 ## About

 My first autotest Java for Yandex.Samokat.
-I used PageObject and Parametrized.Class in this tests.
+I used PageObject and Parametrized.Class in these tests.
 ## Documentation
 -
 ## Autotest